simon-brooke/the-great-game/doc/Modelling_democracy_and_morale.md

-# The Red Company: modelling democracy and morale
+# The Red Company: modelling democracy and morale (unfinished)

 ## Background